elliot-d-kim/escape-room/CONTRIBUTING.md

 sudo nano /etc/postgresql/14/main/pg_hba.conf
 ```

-Use the arrow keys to reach the bottom of `pg_hba.conf`.
-Add the following entry.
+Use the arrow keys to reach the bottom section of `pg_hba.conf` where several default logins are stored.
+Add the following entry just under the column titles as shown.
+This will position this entry between the database administrative login (i.e., the `postgres` superuser) and the `local` connection login, which is set to `peer` authentication by default (to understand why this matters, [read more](https://dba.stackexchange.com/a/131130)).
 Replace `developer_1` with the username you plan to use to log in to the `escape_room` database.
 ```
 # TYPE  DATABASE        USER            ADDRESS     METHOD
-...     ...             ...             ...         ...

 # Escape Room Game
 local   escape_room     developer_1                 md5

+...     ...             ...                         ...
 ```
+Note: Log in with `developer_1` will be restricted to the database(s) specified here.

 On your keyboard, hit `Ctrl+X` to exit, `Y` to save changes, then `Enter` to keep the filename unchanged.

 From the terminal, log in again as `postgres`.